wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/security-governance-intro/includes/4-center-of-excellence-starter-kit.md

     administrator then can email, through an in-app experience, the owner of that application and warn them of this upcoming change.

-    This current in-product DLP editor experience does not provide this type of 'what-if' analysis, so using the DLP Strategy app that comes with the COE Starter Kit is recommended when making DLP changes.
+    This current in-product DLP editor experience doesn't provide this type of 'what-if' analysis, so using the DLP Strategy app that comes with the COE Starter Kit is recommended when making DLP changes.
     Using the DLP Strategy app will also help you understand the impact